 What Causes Clinginess in a Relationship

 It’s common to want to spend time with your partner, but for some people, giving their partner space can be challenging.
 People who are clinging and find it difficult to give their spouse the space they require may be acting out of fear, mistrust, or insecurity.
-Even while space is a crucial component of a strong, long-term relationship, it can be challenging for those with clingy partners to distance themselves from them.
+Even though space is a crucial component of a strong, long-term relationship, it can be challenging for those with clingy partners to distance themselves from them.

 Additionally, clinginess is damaging to a relationship.
 The non-clinging partner may feel as though their autonomy is being questioned and that they are unable to express their opinions for fear of upsetting their clingy partner.
 It may also play a role in the breakdown of the relationship.
 In response to your clingy behavior, someone may ghost you or stop the relationship abruptly, he warns.